YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Pharmacology_of_the_main_drug_targets.md

 ![alt text](<Full vs Partial Agonist.png>)

-Full agonist elicit 100% efficacy, while partial agonist are weaker in terms of efficacy.
+Full agonists elicit 100% efficacy, while partial agonists are weaker in terms of efficacy.
 (There is nothing to do with potency)

 ### **Antagonist**